WanderingStar/resume/resume.md

 ##### Business Impact

-*   Managed relationships with internal stakeholders to ensure that data flows into and out of our systems predictably and that everyone knows who to talk to if something goes wrong
+*   Managed relationships with internal stakeholders to ensure that data flows into and out of our systems predictably
+*   Documented responsibilities and procedures in case of production incidents
 *   Participated in build-vs-buy decisions for multiple technologies
+*   Reviewed architectural decisions for new and existing systems across the engineering organization

 ##### Inclusion & Workplace Culture

-*   Serving on the Diversity & Inclusion Council; active in several Employee Resource Groups
+*   Served on the Diversity & Inclusion Council; participated in several Employee Resource Groups
 *   Developed and delivered Engineering Communication workshop ("Pull Requests Without Being a Jerk")
 *   Delivered unconscious bias training to engineering interviewers